ci-group/learning_machines_robobo/examples/ros_tutorial_help/README.md

 Since this is a docker container, you need to re-build if you changed the Dockerfile or want to get updated version of any local files in `./catkin_ws`.
 Simply shutting down a docker container will delete all its contents, and re-running it will give you a clean new image like it was just built.
 To exit a container, type `exit`.

----

-Because we are using `--net=host` you can start up seperate docker containers for each of the ros nodes you want to run.
+On Linux, because we are using `--net=host` you can start up seperate docker containers for each of the ros nodes you want to run.
 You can `docker run` the container, and start up roscore in it, and then, in a different terminal, run `docker run` again and start a node there.
-This might not work on windows in some cases, however.
+This doesn't work if you installed docker desktop, however.
 For this, please view the help below.

 ---